punkish/fastify-better-sqlite3/README.md

 import Fastify from 'fastify';
 import fastifyBetterSqlite3 from './plugins/lib/better-sqlite3.js';

-// the following is optional, see `opts3` below import { dbConnection } from '/path/to/dbConnection.js';
+// the following is optional, see `opts3` below for an example import { initDb } from 'path/to/initDb.js';

 // fastify options, see fastify documentation const fastifyOpts = { … };